History Questions and Answers

 Consider the following statements regarding Indus Valley Civilisation and its site

-1. Evidence of dockyard was found at Lothal.
+1. A dockyard was found at the Harappan site of Lothal.

 2. An inscription comprising ten large sized signs of the Harappan script was found at Banawali.